Unified Endpoint Management Definitions

 • D

-A device driver is a special kind of software program that controls a specific hardware device attached to a computer.
+A device driver, or driver, is a special kind of software program that controls a specific hardware device attached to a computer.

 • E